-- Avoid Advanced Taxation with another subject as there is a significant volume of study material (please note that the AT course structure has been changed for semester 2 2018 and we are waiting for the SG until we can provide further advice) to go through, especially if it has been some time since you completed Taxation at university level.
+- Avoid Australia Taxation with another subject as there is a significant volume of study material (please note that the Taxation offering has been changed for 2019 – Learn more in this blog), especially if it has been some time since you completed taxation at university level.

 - Avoid Financial Reporting with another subject – it is also very long, very difficult, and requires significant effort.

 - If you are working full time you will find it very difficult to do two subjects well unless you are extremely disciplined.

 Strategic Management Accounting goes well with Ethics & Governance, or Contemporary Business Issues or Financial Risk Management.
 If you are really disciplined and organised, then you may consider Financial Reporting and Advanced Audit and Assurance together.